MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-accessibility/packages/accessibility/overview.md

 #### Role

 The role is based on the W3C Accessible Rich Internet Application (ARIA) roles.
-In a future update to MRTK3, additional non-user interface focused roles are planned to be addd.
+In a future update to MRTK3, additional non-user interface focused roles are planned to be added.

 #### Semantic